winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 #### Preview Environment Environment Variables (Secrets)

-The project dashboard will include a section to manage the secrets of the project.
-These secrets will be available during the Wing Compilation.
+The project management dashboard will include a section to manage the secrets of the project.
+These secrets will be available during the Wing compilation.

 #### Run Tests Automatically Upon PR Creation and Code Changes

-Upon PR creation and code changes, Wing Cloud Preview Environments will automatically run all tests defined for each entry point.
+Upon PR creation and code changes, Wing Cloud Preview Environments will automatically run all tests defined for the entry point.
 For each test run, a new simulator will be created and will be destroyed upon test completion.
-The test results will be available in the PR comment for each entry point with links to the tests logs (`https://wing.cloud/-account/-project/-branch/logs/tests/<test-name>`)
+The test results will be available in the PR comment with links to the tests logs (`https://wing.cloud/-account/-project/-branch/logs/tests/<test-name>`)

 #### Running Tests Manually From Wing Console